-Christine McVie is an English musician who has an net worth of $65 million.
-McVie's net worth went through the roof when she became part of the English/American rock group, Fleetwood Mac.
-Born in a small English village in Cumbria, McVie had her first taste of music at the age of four, when she introduced to a piano and was reacquainted with the instrument whilst studying classical music at the age of eleven.
-Whilst studying for a teacher degree, McVie joined a band (Sounds of Blues) formed by two friends -by the time she graduated the band split up.
+Christine McVie net worth: Christine McVie is an English musician who has an net worth of $65 million.
+Christine McVie is most famous for being a member of English/American rock group, Fleetwood Mac.
+Born in a small English village in Cumbria, McVie had her first taste of music at the age of four.
+She soon was learning piano and at the age of eleven was already studying classical music.
+While studying for a teacher degree, McVie joined a band called Sounds of Blues that had been formed by two friends.
+By the time she graduated from school, the band split up.

 McVie's luck was about to change when her friends formed another band and asked her to join.
 Their first release, It's OK With Me Baby, was written and sung by McVie.
 She was a lead vocalist for the single, I'd Rather Go Blind, which was a big hit in the UK.
 McVie received a Melody Maker Award for Best Female Vocalist in 1969 and 1970.
 In 1969, McVie left Chicken Shack and later joined Fleetwood Mac.
 McVie's piano work can be heard on the band's second album, Mr. Wonderful (1968).
 She also provided backing vocals for the fourth album, Kiln House (1970).

 Before she joined Fleetwood Mac, McVie- known as Christine Perfect at the time – released a solo album (self-titled) in 1970.
 The album was re-released in 1976 as The Legendary Christine Perfect album.
 When Fleetwood Mac founder Peter Green left the band in 1970, McVie became the heartbeat of the band and was responsible for the band's string of greatest hits.
 The 1977 album, Rumours, became one of the best selling albums of all time.
 The 1979 album, Tusk, produced multiple top 20 hits in the US and UK.